J.B. Mauney: Contestant career

 In 2019, Mauney tied another two time world champion Justin McBride for the most televised wins within the 26-year history of the PBR.
-By the end of 2020, he had qualified for the PBR World Finals 15 times in his career (2006 through 2020).
+By the end of 2020, he had qualified for the PBR World Finals 15 consecutive times in his career (2006 through 2020).

 Since 2020, Mauney has been part owner of Ultimate Bullfighters (UBF), an American freestyle bullfighting organization.

 After struggling to find success during the first few events of the 2021 PBR season, Mauney decided to try his luck in the PRCA.
 Although he joined the PRCA in 2009, he only competed sporadically at PRCA events from 2009 to 2020.
 In July 2021, Mauney announced that he would step away from riding in the PBR to focus solely on riding in the PRCA and try to qualify for the National Finals Rodeo (NFR).
 He would qualify for and compete at his first NFR in December of that year.

 Mauney was well on his way to qualifying for the NFR again in 2023.
 However, on September 6, during the PRCA Xtreme Bulls Division 2 event at the Lewiston Round-Up in Lewiston, Idaho, Mauney was bucked off by the bull named Arctic Assassin and landed on his head.
 The wreck ended up breaking his neck and he had surgery two days later, which required a rod, plates, and screws, as well as the removal of a disc.
 Four days later, Mauney announced his retirement from bull riding.
 "This is not the way I wanted to go, but everything happens for a reason", he said.

 In early 2024, Arctic Assassin, now also retired, was purchased by Mauney and moved by his owners to spend his remaining days on Mauney's ranch in Stephenville, Texas.